 Another reason employees feel they don’t get enough feedback is that most managers have not been trained in delivering feedback and are not very good at it.
 Becoming good at it requires training, followed by consistent practice.
 Delivering feedback does not have to be frightening, uncomfortable or difficult.
-With practice and patience, managers can improve their comfort and confidence with giving it and employees will appreciate the improved developmental support.
+With practice and patience, managers can improve their comfort and confidence by giving it and employees will appreciate the improved developmental support.

 Tips for Delivering Effective Feedback

 - Start with examining your intentions.
 What’s the purpose of the feedback?
 Is it to punish the employee, get it off your chest to make you feel better, or is it truly help the employee improve because you care about them?
 Feedback is personal, and your intention will affect the way your message is delivered and received.

 - Make giving positive and critical feedback a frequent event.
 Instead of saving feedback for a big event, like the annual performance review, make giving feedback a regular part of your day-to-day conversations and meetings.

 - Ask for feedback.
 When a manager asks for feedback, it helps establish a foundation of mutual respect and partnership.
 By role modeling receiving feedback non-defensively, employees will learn to do the same.